mollyfish/Front-end-Developer-Interview-Questions/answers.md

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.
+  * none, hidden, inline, block, inline-block
 * What's the difference between inline and inline-block?
+  * 'inline' is what text does - it lines up on the line until the line needs to wrap, and then it wraps.
+You cannot put height, padding, etc on an inline element.  'inline-block' elements will wrap like inline elements, but you can put height, padding etc on them and dictate their size.
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+  * Static positioning is the default.
+Relative positioning will change the position of an element relative to its default position in the page.
+Absolute positioning will put an element in a location relative to the window OR a parent element that has relative positioning.
+Fixed positioning will hold an element in a location relative to the window regardless of scrolling - it will 'hover' over all the other content and move when the user moves the scrollbar.
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?